 LARUNG GAR in Sertar/Seda County in the western Sichaun region of Kham is CLOSED to foreign travelers.
 It is impossible how long this closure will be in place.
 Read the following link for more details: Larung Gar in Sertar is Closed

 Western and Northern Sichuan each contain a Tibetan Autonomous Prefecture.
 Ngawa / Aba prefecture, part of the traditional Tibetan region of Amdo, is located in northern Sichuan and has had some areas of major unrest the past 2 years.
 Ngawa / Aba county, one of 13 counties within the prefecture, has periodically closed at times over the past 8 years.
-In 2015, several travlers reported staying in Aba county without any problems.
-However, stay here at your own risk as things can change without notice.
-Heshui county, for unknown reasons, is closed and has been for several years.
+However, for 2017 the county of Aba is open once again to foreign travelers.
 The counties of Dzamtang (Rangtang), Marthang (Hongyuan) and Zoige (Ruo’ergai) have also had political unrest in recent years, but are currently open to foreigners.
 Often times the only way of finding out if these counties are open, are to go there and find out first hand.
 Local police will always say the area is “open”, even if it is closed.
 If the area is unexpectedly closed, the police will not fine you or detain you, but kindly ask you to leave.
 Some guidebooks report that all of Ngawa / Aba prefecture is closed and that simply isn’t true.
-While Aba county has had some issues in the past and has been closed for most of the past 4 years, the majority of Aba prefecture has been open.
-For 2016, all counties in Aba Prefecture are open.
+For 2017, all counties in Aba Prefecture are open.

-Garze prefecture, part of the traditional Tibetan region of Kham located in western Sichuan, is currently all open to foreign travelers, except for Larung Gar.
+Garze prefecture, part of the traditional Tibetan region of Kham located in western Sichuan, is currently all open to foreign travelers, except for Larung Gar and Sertar (Seda) County.
 Starting from early June 2016, foreign travelers have been stopped by police from going to Larung Gar.
 The reason is due to the government’s plans to drastically reduce the size of Larung Gar over the next year.
 I have received many first-hand reports of foreigners being stopped from entering Larung Gar and told to leave the region.
 It is impossible to say how long this travel restriction will be in place.

 The remote Tibetan Autonomous County of Muli, located in southwest Sichuan province, also is open at this time to foreign travelers.